Lake Hauroko – current water temperature and swimming conditions

 Actual lake water temperatures may differ from the reported values by several degrees, particularly during periods of strong winds or rapid weather changes.
 Wind can mix surface and deeper layers in a lake, bringing cooler water to the surface, while shallow areas may warm more quickly under direct sunlight.
 Air temperature, sunshine, and cloud cover strongly influence how quickly a lake heats up or cools down.
 These factors can lead to noticeable temperature variations across different parts of the lake.

 Our forecast is based on a proprietary mathematical model that considers real-time lake temperature observations, historical trends, seasonal cycles, wind strength and direction, and region-specific air temperature.
-To enhance accuracy, we also incorporate data from nearby monitored locations and comparable lakes within Australia.
+To enhance accuracy, we also incorporate data from nearby monitored locations and comparable lakes within New Zealand.

 Monthly Water Temperature Range (Min, Max & Average)